rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 ```

 As you can see, all the duplicate elements were removed from the set, and its
-elements were printed out inside curly braces in arbitrary order.
+elements were printed inside curly braces in arbitrary order.

 ### Basic set operations